 Venice is one of the strangest places in Southern California, but because of this, it is one of my favorites.
 I love just strolling the boardwalk and seeing all the crazy art, unique signs, and food spots.
 You can see muscle beach and even the canals here, but be warned; this is another spot that can take all day to see.
 Read about Venice Beach here.

 Santa Monica Pier (1 hour)

 At the other end of Venice Beach sits the famous Santa Monica Pier, which is the official end of Route 66 in California.
-I feel the pier is a little anticlimactic, but it is a famous California spot that most people want to see so it is worth a stop.
-You can even walk to it from the Venice Boardwalk if you want.
+I feel the pier is a little anticlimactic, but it is a famous California spot that most people want to see, so it is worth a stop.
+You can even walk to it from the Venice Boardwalk if you wish to.
 Read more about it here.